-5.1 First-Stage Diagnostics
+5.1 First-Stage Results

-We first assess the strength of our narrative instrument.
-The left panel of Figure 5 shows the Newey and West (1987) robust F-statistics on the excluded instrument in the first-stage regressions for horizons h = 0 to h = 60, which are of the form where \tilde{m}t is the non-cyclical narrative policy indicator expressed in real dollars.
-The figure shows the F-statistics when using either cumulative commitments or purchases as the measure of agency activity p_t .
+We first investigate whether the narrative policy changes indeed lead to significant changes in agency purchasing activity by assessing the strength of our narrative instrument.
+The left panel of Figure 4 shows the Newey and West (1987) robust F-statistics on the excluded instrument in each of the first-stage regressions (1) for horizons h = 0 to h = 60.
+The figure shows the F-statistics both when we use cumulative commitments or purchases as the measure of agency activity p_t .